 By partnering with resource-scarce public health institutions like the NHS, these companies hold the promise of advancing the right to health by improving clinical efficiency, the quality of healthcare and access to health services.
 However, the involvement of private corporations in developing these new tools may present a number of significant and, thus far, under-explored risks to the right to health.
-For example, partnerships could increase inequity across the health system and allow corporates to extract disproportionately high profits from public data sets without fairly compensating the NHS.
+For example, partnerships could allow corporates to extract disproportionately high profits from public data sets without fairly compensating the NHS.
 This could further cement a potentially monopolistic position in the data-driven economy.
-Growing power asymmetries between the tech giants- with the opportunity to exert an increasingly strong influence on policy making and research in health- and everyday citizens pose a significant challenge for human rights accountability and call into question the limited protection afforded by the Ruggie Principles.
+Growing power asymmetries between the tech giants- who have the opportunity to exert an increasingly strong influence on policy making and research in health- and everyday citizens pose a significant challenge for human rights accountability and calls into question the limited protection afforded by the Ruggie Principles.

-We examine Big Data through a right to health lens and identify opportunities and threats to the right to health and health equity in a new data-driven economy.
+We examine Big Data through a right to health lens and identify both opportunities and threats to the right to health and health equity in a new data-driven economy.
+We demonstrate the use of comprehensive big data sets for assessment of the success of universal health coverage, the role of state-led judicial accountability for health provision, and the evaluation of recent policy initiatives influencing violence against women and abortion.
 We recommend that governments carry out human rights impact assessments before embarking on the use of Big Data in the health sector just as they should prior to adopting and implementing policies in other domains.

 Our research also maps the right to health implications of data-sharing partnerships in the UK through emerging DeepMind Health NHS partnerships.
 Drawing on literature from the political economy, sociology and human rights law, it explores how data sharing between the NHS and technology companies may facilitate the growing economic and political ascendancy of today’s tech monopolies and reflects on the implications of this for the right to health.